thelittlemaster/mywork/readme.txt

 git is good software,
-i will use git to manage my code since 2019/5/21
+i will use git to manage my code since 2019/5/21,

+write something